TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

                      Galley |Normal|          |         |          |
                      Galley | Slow |          |         |          |

-* Assumes 8 hours of traveling time for overland methods.
-Wa- terborne travel can continue longer for man-powered methods (e.g., barges and rowboats) and go overnight for sailing vessels, which is built into the daily distance.
+Assumes 8 hours of traveling time for overland methods.
+Waterborne travel can continue longer for man-powered methods (e.g., barges and rowboats) and go overnight for sailing vessels, which is built into the daily distance.

-** Two-wheeled cart with mule designed for hauling vegetables.
+Farmer’s cart is a two-wheeled cart with mule designed for hauling vegetables.
-*** Covered wagon designed for carrying paying passengers.
+Passenger wagon is a covered wagon designed for carrying paying passengers.
 Available only between major destinations (e.g., large cities or trading ports).

 ```markdown